 Since 2016, 290,079 young people have now participated in community football activities delivered by Premier Skills coaches and referees, of which 41 per cent are female.
-92 per cent of participating young people have also reported increased self-esteem.
+A total of 92 per cent of participating young people have also reported increased self-esteem.

-Our in-country partners are seeing the sustainable value being created - 98 per cent of decision makers from local partners reported an increased understanding of how to use football for future community development.
-It has also influenced further programming in India, whereby Sport Authority India have proposed an integration of Premier Skills into its national coaches’ trainings.
+Our in-country partners are seeing the sustainable value being created , with 98 per cent of decision-makers from local partners reported an increased understanding of how to use football for future community development.
+It has also influenced further programming in India, whereby Sports Authority India has proposed the integration of Premier Skills into its national coaches’ training.

 Premier Skills also leverages wider benefits for the UK as it demonstrates an innovative approach to coach education and community development to decision-makers overseas.
 For example, as a direct result of the programme, the British Council in China has been delivering a wider football reform agenda, creating opportunities for UK institutions in the higher education and football sectors.
 They estimate that the programme, which builds directly out of the success of Premier Skills, could represent a commercial value to the UK football industry of over £500 million over five years.